wp-plugins/agp-font-awesome-collection/readme.txt

 14. Active Plugin Modules Management
 15. Font Awesome dropdown (developers only)
 16. Curent Font Avesome Version
+17. Font Awesome Icons for menu
+18. Menus with Font Awesome Icons

 == Changelog ==

+= 2.4.0 =
+* Added: Now You can use the Font Awesome Icons in the WordPress menu

 = 2.3.0 =
 * Added: "Target" attribute for promotion widget and for every single slide of sliders